 While orchids can be tricky to figure out, you can get yours to spike and bloom by adjusting some factors.
-After starting with a healthy plant, try placing your orchid in lower temperatures, cutting spent spikes, and upping your fertilizer dosage.
+After starting with a healthy plant, try placing your orchid in lower temperatures, improving its light levels, cutting spent spikes, and upping your fertilizer dosage.
 With patience and persistence, you’ll be on your way to enjoying beautiful orchid blooms once more.

 - Worried about your peace lily’s leaves turning yellow?
 Here’s how to save it